heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 #### Enable your PRO account

-Having a PRO account will allow you to unlock all the features of GitHub and other products such as Copilot.
+Having a PRO account will allow you to unlock all the features of GitHub and other products, such as Copilot.
 As a HEIG-VD student, you can get a PRO account for free.

 Follow the official documentation to enable your PRO account: